Malaysia's Election Commission ready for snap polls; studying option of e-voting further

 READ: Growing calls for Malaysia PM Muhyiddin to call snap polls

-He added that though e-voting was a consideration during the pandemic, there were many shortcomings to the system.
+He added that although e-voting was a consideration during the pandemic, there were many shortcomings to the system.

 “We have considered e-voting, but the EC has found that there were challenges in relation to voter secrecy, security and cost.